EdgeLake/edgelake.github.io/docs/northbound/Grafana.md

 </div>

 **Notes**: Failure to connect may be the result of one of the following
-* AnyLog instance is not running or not configured to support REST calls.
+* EdgeLake instance is not running or not configured to support REST calls.
 * Wrong IP and Port.
 * Firewalls are not properly configured and make the IP and Port not available.
-* AnyLog is configured with authentication detection that is not being satisfied.
+* EdgeLake is configured with authentication detection that is not being satisfied.
 * If the connected node is not able to determine tables for the selected database, the dashboard (Edit Panel/Metric Selection) presents "Error: No table connected" in the pull-down menu.

-## Using Grafana to visualize AnyLog
+## Using Grafana to visualize EdgeLake

 Grafana allows to present data in 2 modes _Time Series_ collects and visualize data values as a function of time, and _Table_ format where data is presented in rows and columns.

-AnyLog offers 2 predefined query types ([_Increments_ and _Period_](#using-the-time-series-data-visualization)) which users can modify or specify additional queries either "as-is" or using _Additional JSON Data_ options on the panel.
+EdgeLake offers 2 predefined query types ([_Increments_ and _Period_](#using-the-time-series-data-visualization)) which users can modify or specify additional queries either "as-is" or using _Additional JSON Data_ options on the panel.

 **Additional JSON Data** section(s) provides additional information to the query process.
-The information provided overrides the default behaviour and can pull data from any database managed by AnyLog (as long as the user maintains valid permissions).
+The information provided overrides the default behaviour and can pull data from any database managed by EdgeLake (as long as the user maintains valid permissions).
 The additional information is provided using a JSON script with the following attribute names:

 <table>